moazelgandy2/Exclusive/README.md

 ## Contributing 🤝

-We welcome contributions from the community!
-If you're interested in contributing to Exclusive, please take a moment to review our [contribution guidelines](CONTRIBUTING.md) to get started.
+I welcome contributions from the community!
+If you're interested in contributing to Exclusive, please take a moment to review our [contribution guidelines](CONTRIBUTING.md) guidelines to get started.

 ## License 📝

 This project is licensed under the [MIT License](LICENSE), which means you're free to modify, use, and distribute the code for personal or commercial projects.
-We simply require you to include the original license and copyright notice in any copy of the project.
+I simply require you to include the original license and copyright notice in any copy of the project.